google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 under the hood.
 (If you ever need to disable minification, just use the development mode or pass `false` to the `optimization.minimize` option.)

-**In webpack 3,** you need to use [the UglifyJS plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin).
+**In webpack 3,** you need to use [the UglifyJS plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) directly.
 The plugin comes bundled with webpack; to enable it, add it to the `plugins` section of the config:

     // webpack.config.js